hananabilabd/Real-time-STM32-MEMS-MIC-Audio-Playback-DSP/README.md

-# STM32F446RC Audio acquisition using MEMS Microphone & DAC
+# STM32F446RC Audio Playback using MEMS Microphone for Audio acquisition and DAC for Playback
 STM32F4, MEMS microphone, DAC,